mindolph/Mindolph/code/README.md

     ```shell
     mvn install -Dmaven.test.skip=true -Paliyun
     ```
-    After building is done, an executable jar file and an installer for your platform can be found in `Mindolph/code/mindolph-desktop/target/`
+    When building is done, an executable jar file and an installer for your platform can be found in `Mindolph/code/mindolph-desktop/target/`